selfrecc/dkimpy-milter/README.md

 	comkey	example.com:bar:/usr/local/etc/dkim/keys/excom
 	netkey	example.net:baz:/usr/local/etc/dkim/keys/exnet

-If also signing with ed25519, specify a KeyTableEd25519 pointing to the keys needed for ed25519.
+If also signing with ed25519, specify a KeyTableEd25519, with the same names, pointing to the keys needed for ed25519.
 Both KeyTable and KeyTableEd25519 are evaluated if there is a SigningTable (see below).

 Per the documentation, multi-field data sets that are made of flat files have the fields separated by colons, but the key and value(s) are separated by